 - " Chinese 1

 - " Chinese 2

 - " Chinese 3

 - " Ability to demonstrate novice (mid to high level) to intermediate language proficiency in speaking, writing, listening and reading in the target language.

 - Chinese 4 or AP Chinese

+- Chinese 4: Ability to demonstrate intermediate to advanced language proficiency in speaking, writing, listening and reading in the target language.
+Students are expected to naturally use Chinese at their proficiency level.

-- Ability to demonstrate intermediate to advanced language proficiency in speaking, writing, listening and reading in the target language.
+- AP Chinese: Ability to demonstrate intermediate to advanced language proficiency in speaking, writing, listening and reading in the target language.
+Summer reading/preparation required.
+Contract required.